bailriggfm/TV-Dashboard-Kiosk/README.md

 ## Other Features

 Pressing CTRL + ALT + 2 (TTY2) will take you to a TUI allowing you reboot the computer into another boot option detected by UEFI firmware at boot.
-This can be disabled by removing the `next-boot-os@.service` service and the `next-boot-os@tty2.service` symlink.
+This can be disabled by removing the `override.conf` file in the `airootfs/etc/systemd/system/getty@tty2.service.d` folder.

 Pressing CTRL + ALT + 3 (TTY3) will automatically log you into a tty as user live.